• Skip to primary navigation

 This recipe isn't too difficult to put together and the great thing is while one task is unfolding (roasting the chicken) you can carry on with the next step (preparing the coconut sauce) which kills even more time.

 Choice of chicken - The chicken I used was thighs, these work best because of the skin which creates a lovely crispy exterior and the meat holds onto the bones which holds in more flavour.
-However, you can use drumsticks if you wish!!
+However, you can use drumsticks or quarters if you wish!!

-Seasoning the meat - The meat needs to be seasoned overnight or for several hours.
-What I like to do is poke tiny holes into the chicken so the seasoning is able to fully penetrate the chicken.
 The seasoning is mild, not spicy and is required to ensure the chicken isn't bland because we won't baste the meat during the final stages.

 On the contrary, rather the meat will merely simmer away in the creamy coconut curry sauce.

 Preparing the chicken for roasting - I like to roast the chicken because it's healthier then frying in a large amount of cooking oil.
-Since the scallion, onions and garlic were added to the chicken thighs when seasoned, they need to be scraped off then set aside.
-They will be sauteed and used as part of the creamy coconut sauce.

 The chicken thighs will take approximately 30 minutes to roast and result in a crispy, golden exterior which will compliment the coconut curry sauce.